-2022 Economic Benchmarks for Wholesale Distribution: Misc Durable Goods
+2022 Economic Benchmarks for Wholesale Distribution: Miscellaneous Durable Goods

 The 2022 Economic Benchmarks for Wholesale Distribution: Misc.
 Durable Goods Sector Report is the most recognized and trusted source for accurate statistics on the wholesalers industry, including segment revenue trends, 2-year quarterly forecasts, inventory levels, sales forecasts and other critical benchmark data.
 This report provides data on the North American Industry Classification System (NAICS) 4239 Miscellaneous Durable Goods Merchant Wholesalers.